Backyard Biodiversity Explorers

 What’s included?

-Backyard Biodiversity Explorers is a complete program - not a loose collection of worksheets.
+Backyard Biodiversity Explorers is a complete program - not just a random collection of worksheets.
 Everything your class needs, from the first lesson to the final investigation, is included in a single licence.

 8 complete modules.